promethivm-labs/Summa-Generativarum/README.md

 ## II.
 Architectural Overview

-The Summa is structured as a multi-volume, version-controlled knowledge environment.
+The Codex is structured as a multi-volume, version-controlled knowledge environment.
 It evolves over time, recording each commit as a phase of its own ontological growth.

 **Version 1.2 Architecture**: The framework has been reconceptualized into three formally independent systems (see [Addendum v1.2](Addendum%20and%20Errata%20/Addendum%20v1.2.md)):